UstadMobile/UstadMobile/app-angular/README.md

-# UstadMobile AppAngular App
+# app-angular

-Ustad Mobile enables learners to access and share content offline.
-It uses peer-to-peer networking (including WiFi Direct) to enable offline sharing between devices.
-It's open source __and__ powered by open standards:

-* [EPUB content](http://idpf.org/epub): Anything you can do with HTML5 can be in EPUB (video, interactive quizzes, etc).
-* [Experience API](http://www.tincanapi.com): The open widely adopted standard to record learning experiences.

-Ustad Mobile is licensed under the AGPLv3 license: please see the LICENSE file for details.
+This modules contains angular web application, based on kotlin multi-platform idea it uses packages delivered from kotlin based modules packaged as NPM packages.

 ## Prerequisites
 After acquiring a copy of this app, the first thing to do is to install [Node](https://nodejs.org/en/download/) v8 or above (Everything depends on it).
 After Node installation, install angular CLI.
 Finally,change working directory to app-angular and install all dependencies used in the project since node_modules directory is git ignored.

 * Installing Angular CLI
 ```
 npm install -g @angular/cli
 ```
+* Resolving EACCES Permission errors
+If using Linux or MacOS, you need to change your npm global directory as per [Resolving EACCES permissions errors when installing packages globally](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally) otherwise you will have file permission errors on build.

 ## Development
 While you are still in app-angular , you can now build this module.
 It will create modules dependencies from core source ready to be installed.